Canon City hail roof repair cost

 | Jul 20, 2023 | 1.25" |

-What does hail damage look like on an asphalt roof?
+What does hail damage actually look like on an asphalt shingle roof?

-Is upgrading to Class 4 shingles worth the cost?
+Are Class 4 shingles worth the upgrade cost during hail repair?

-Do I need a building permit to repair my roof in Canon City?
+Do I need a permit to repair my roof, and what does it cost?